How to Track a Bill in Congress - Free and Paid Tools (2026)

 "What was the vote count?"

-Setting Up Ongoing Tracking
+Set Up Ongoing Monitoring

 "Track HR 1234, S 567, and HR 890 and tell me when anything changes"